fullscreen background

 Beth Habelow teaches medical, physician assistant, and undergraduate students in clinical anatomy and the musculoskeletal physical examination.
 She is also a practicing physical therapist and treats private patients in their homes.

-Associate Professor, Department of Neurosurgery, Stanford Medicine
+Assistant Professor, Department of Neurosurgery, Stanford Medicine

 Textbooks for this course: